 Automatic activation of parking brake

-In certain situations, the parking brake is applied in order to keep the car stationary.
+In certain situations the parking brake is applied to keep the car stationary.

 - the driver opens the door or takes off his/her seatbelt